 Nuria Sánchez was born on April 5, 1986, in Valdecaballeros (Badajoz), Spain.
 She received the B.S. degree, M.S. degree and Ph.D. degree from the Science Faculty of Extremadura University (Spain) in 2009, 2010 and 2015, respectively, all in Chemical Engineering.
-His current research interests include thermochemical processes, the biometry and modulation of biodical and biolubricant.

-energetic use of the biomass residues and production of biodiesel and biolubricant.
+His current research interests include thermochemical processes, energetic use of the biomass residues and production of biodiesel and biolubricant.